aistabci/abci-docs/en/docs/abci-cloudstorage/policy.md

 }
 ```

-The following examples show how to control access by policy.
+The following examples show how to control access by user policy.

 ### Example 1:  Limiting Bucket Access By Accounts